leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 ### Valley Bottom Centerline
 #### How to:

-1. Create a line shapefile named vb_centerline
+1. Create a line shapefile named vb_centerline.shp

 2. Fields: None